filodb/FiloDB/doc/akka-bootstrapper.md

 Set up neccessary configuration in your application.conf.
 For full list of configuration and documentation, see the library's [reference.conf](../akka-bootstrapper/src/main/resources/reference.conf)

-For fully working example code, look at the [example application](https://github.pie.apple.com/viswanathan-ramachandran/akka-bootstrapper-app).
+For fully working example code, look at the [use of bootstrapper in FiloDB](https://github.com/filodb/FiloDB/blob/develop/core/src/main/scala/filodb.core/memstore/PartKeyLuceneIndex.scala#L440)).
 The key step is to invoke the AkkaBootstrapper.bootstrap() method, passing in the configuration and the Akka cluster object.
 This call blocks and waits until seedNodeCount peers are available and the join completes.
 The peer discovery strategy can be changed by providing an implementation of AkkaClusterSeedDiscovery class in the configuration.
 Included